 On World Press Freedom Day, Freedom House released its assessment of world press freedom and found that it was on the decline.
 The current economic crisis has only caused further endangerment to media sustainability, not just here in the West, but to the developing world.
 And unlike in the West, and particularly in the United States, it is there, in the developing world, that such freedom is more consciously precious, because, indeed, it is often more rare.

-CNN.com in its reporting of Freedom House’s findings, this marked the "seventh straight year" of deterioration, even in such countries as were once deemed "free," now only to be considered "partly free" because of political pressures and the yoke of governments which do not want their citizens to know what is happening both within and without their borders.
+As reported on CNN.com in its reporting of Freedom House’s findings, this marked the "seventh straight year" of deterioration, even in such countries as were once deemed "free," now only to be considered "partly free" because of political pressures and the yoke of governments which do not want their citizens to know what is happening both within and without their borders.
 To know, as a recent CIMA/NED report also stated, that only 20% of the world’s countries have any recognizable freedom of the press, is something that most would respond to with a certain degree of disbelief.
 We are so used to the freedoms we have that sometimes it shocks us the extent to which others do not have them.

 On this Memorial Day weekend, here are two ways in which we can truly commemorate this holiday outside of spending time with friends and family.
 We can appreciate our veterans, for whom this holiday is supposed to be a celebration, and we can also celebrate the freedoms former generations have fought for, from the Founders of the United States on.
 I’d like to suggest that this isn’t “hokey” or idealistic.
 It’s necessary.